ptorpis/MiniExchange/README.md

 7. Placing a limit order with a negative price.
 This should be rejected.
 8. Placing a limit order with a price of 0.
 This should be rejected.
 9. Testing FIFO at price level.
 As per the policy of the order book, an order that got to a price level first should be the one getting filled first.
+10. Testing that partial fills behave as expected.
+11. When placing a market order, it should be filled with the best available price.
+12. When a large market order is coming in that can fill multiple resting orders, it should be able to "walk the book".
+13. Placing a market order with a price shoudl be rejected.
+14. Trying to cancel a nonexistent order should be rejected.
+15. Cancelling a filled order should not be possible.
+16. Placing 2 identical orders should be recorded as 2, separate orders.

 ## Testing the API